purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/MSE_Loss.md

 where:

-$A$ are the predictions from the model.
+$A$: Model predictions.

-$Y$ are the actual ground-truth values.
+$Y$: Ground-truth values.

-$N$ is the number of samples in the batch.
+$N$: Number of samples in the batch.

-$C$ is the number of output dimensions per sample (in regression, this is usually 1).
+$C$: Number of output dimensions per sample, typically 1 in regression tasks.

 To update the model parameters (in this case, through backpropagation), we need to know how changes in $A$ affect the loss.
 This is given by the derivative of the loss function with respect to $A$, denoted as $\frac{\partial MSELoss}{\partial A}$.